 Unfortunately, finding that type of material is easier said than done.
-Creating great content on a consistent basis that resonates with your users is a challenge for any agency.
-That’s why many businesses have taken their hands off the wheel and relied on their own customers to create the content for them.
+Creating great content on a consistent basis that resonates with your users is a challenge for any agency which is a crucial aspect when you already understood how to create a great blog for your site.
+That’s why many businesses have taken their hands off the wheel and relied on their own customers to create content for them.

 The best part?
 Content that users create for your brand is usually way more effective than anything you can create for yourselves.
 Research shows that 45% of consumers hate when brands use too much self-promotion, so whenever you can allow others to brag on your business for you, it achieves the same result without the negative connotations and accomplishes the same purpose.
 Additionally, user-generated content creates a steady stream of valuable, evergreen material to draw from.
 It’s a win-win.